-However, if the nutrient rich Bonney Upwelling waters were trapped under the exceptionally warm Leeuwin Currents, then the upwelling would try to find a path of least resistance to the surface, as the Bonney Upwelling still has some driving force but not enough to overcome the exceptionally warm Leeuwin Current.
-This path of least resistance would be the shallower, cooler water near Victor Harbor which is inshore of the Leeuwin Current which was sweeping south of Kangaroo Island.
+However, if the nutrient rich Bonney Upwelling waters were trapped under the exceptionally warm Leeuwin Currents, as the data shows, then the upwelling would try to find a path of least resistance to the surface, as the Bonney Upwelling still has some driving force but not enough to overcome the exceptionally warm Leeuwin Current.
+This path of least resistance would be the shallower, cooler water near Cape Jaffa which is inshore of the Leeuwin Current.

-These mixing zones of the upwelling off the coast from Victor Harbor did not break through to the surface as confirmed by satellite imagery.
-These conditions would favour the exclusive development of Karenia rather than the normal mixture of plankton which includes Karenia but is dominated by diatoms which rely on sunlight to photosynthesise.
+These mixing zones of the upwelling off the coast from Cape Jaffa did not break through to the surface as confirmed by satellite imagery.
+These conditions would favour the exclusive development of Karenia rather than the normal mixture of plankton, which includes Karenia, but is usually dominated by diatoms which rely on sunlight to photosynthesise.